Learning to Estimate Without Bias: Introduction

 The ``M'' in the MSE and in all the expectations in (\ref{metrics_def}) are with respect to to the distribution of $\x$ parameterized by $\y$.
-The unknowns are not integrated out, therefore the metrics are functions of $\y$ \cite{eldar2008rethinking}.
+The unknowns are not integrated out and the metrics are functions of $\y$ \cite{eldar2008rethinking}.
 The goal of parameter estimation is to minimize the MSE for any value of $\y$.
 This problem is ill-defined as different estimators are better for different values of $\y$.
 Therefore, it is standard to focus on minimizing the MSE only among unbiased estimators, that have zero bias for any value of $\y$.
-An estimator which is optimal in this sense is called an MVUE.
-The popular MLE is often asymptotically MVUE \cite[p.
-167]{kay1993fundamentals}.
+Fisher information provides a lower bound on this MSE known as the Cramer Rao bound (CRB).
+An unbiased estimator which achives the CRB is called an MVUE.
+Remarkably, the popular MLE is often asymptotically MVUE.
+See \cite{kay1993fundamentals} for more details on this topic.

-Learning theory and Bayesian statistics also often use the acronym MSE with a slightly different definition (see for example Chapter 10 in \cite{kay1993fundamentals} or Chapter 2.4 in \cite{friedman2017elements}).
-Bayesian methods model $\y$ as a random vector and use the expectation of MSE$_{\hat\y}(\y)$ with respect to the prior on $\y$.
+A competing framework is Bayesian statistics in which $\y$ is modeled as a random vector with a known prior.
+The goal of Bayesian estimation is also to minimize the MSE.
+But the definition of MSE is slightly different as the expectation is taken also with respect $\y$ (see for example Chapter 10 in \cite{kay1993fundamentals} or Chapter 2.4 in \cite{friedman2017elements}).
 To avoid confusion, we refer to this metric as BMSE :

 Unlike MSE, BMSE is not a function of $\y$.
 BMSE has a well defined minima but it is optimal on average with respect to $\y$ and depends on the chosen prior.
+In practice, this prior is often fictitious and does not really represent any prior knowledge on $\y$.
+Indeed, it is common to use simple uniform or wide Gaussian priors.
+Partial solutions to this issue include non-informative priors as Jeffrey's prior which require the Fisher information (or CRB) \cite{kass1996selection} and minimax approaches that are often too pessimistic \cite{eldar2005minimax}.

+In recent years, there is a growing trend of solving classical parameter estimation problems using deep learning.
+In brief, these methods are approximations to Bayesian methods where the underlying distribution is represented by a training dataset and the optimal solutions are implemented via expressive deep neural networks.
+This approach is advantageous when it is easy to collect or generate data but we do not have access to the exact probabilistic models.
+It also leads to networks that have fixed computational complexity which are often preferable.
+Examples include many fields including image reconstruction \cite{ongie2020deep,dong2015image,shlezinger2023model}, phase retrieval \cite{naimipour2020unfolded}, magnetic resonance imaging \cite{schlemper2018stochastic}, frequency estimation \cite{izacard2019data,dreifuerst2021signalnet}, Direction of arrival \cite{merkofer2022deep,shmuel2023deep}, channel estimation \cite{fesl2023low} and robust regression \cite{diskin2017deep}.
+Recent works also consider the use of neural networks for efficiently computing the theoretical Fisher information and CRBs \cite{habi2023learning,duy2022fisher}.